SimeonHristov99/FP_IS_23-24/Week_01 - Numbers. Recursion (part 1)/README.md

 **Description:**

-Define two predicates - `isEvenIf` and `isEvenGuards`, that check whether a whole number is even.
+Define two functions - `isEvenIf` and `isEvenGuards`, that check whether a whole number is even.

 **Acceptance criteria:**